hansrune/HeatPumpControl/README.md

 ESPEasy can be used with a number of different controllers / home automation systms.
 A custom firmware build description is [available here](https://github.com/hansrune/ESPEasy-custom/blob/builds/custom/mega-20240822-1/README-custombuilds.md)

 ESPEasy requires many settings.
 For configuration settings and rule files, you can upload the files from [this page](./ESPEasy/) as a starting point.
 Please make sure to change name, unit number, controller IP addresses, NTP, syslog host and latitude/longitude.
 This configuration uses both a MQTT controller and a Domoticz controller.
 Change to what you need.

+### Alternatve firmware

+You may be interested in looking at alternative firmwares such as [this one](https://github.com/echavet/MitsubishiCN105ESPHome)

 ## Known bugs